jsf3467v/tb-drug-resistance/README.md

 python Evaluation/validation.py
 ```

-This runs the expert-system and case-based-reasoning validation against the live graph, skipping that arm with a printed note if the database or API is unavailable, and then runs the database-free CRyPTIC classification validation.
-Results are written to `validation_results.json`.
+This executes the expert-system and case-based reasoning validation on the live graph, omitting that part and printing a note if the database or API is unavailable.
+It then performs the database-free CRyPTIC classification validation.
+The results are saved to `validation_results.json`.

-The per-drug resistance scoring runs on its own and writes `per_drug_results.json`.
+The per-drug resistance scoring operates independently and saves its output in `per_drug_results.json`.

 ```bash
 python Evaluation/metrics.py
 ```

-The shared scoring functions, sensitivity, specificity, precision, balanced accuracy, macro-F1, the McNemar test, and the Brier score, live in `Evaluation/metrics.py`, so the tier scoring in `validation.py` and the per-drug scoring use one definition and stay comparable.
+The shared scoring functions, including sensitivity, specificity, precision, balanced accuracy, macro-F1, the McNemar test, and the Brier score, live in `Evaluation/metrics.py`, so the tier scoring in `validation.py` and the per-drug scoring use one definition and remain comparable.

-A separate deterministic test suite of 44 tests locks in rule-engine classification, calibration math, the read-only query guard and routing, generator determinism, and seed-graph integrity.
-It needs no database, API, or datasets, and runs from the project root.
+A separate deterministic test suite of 44 tests verifies rule-engine classification, calibration math, the read-only query guard and routing, generator determinism, and seed-graph integrity.
+It requires no database, API, or datasets and runs from the project root.

 ```bash
 pytest tests/test_core.py